codenameyau/threejs-boilerplate/README.md

 * Nodejs (faster): `http-server -p 9000`
 * Python (alternative): `python -m SimpleHTTPServer 9000`

-Visit in your browser: `localhost:9000`
+Visit your browser: `localhost:9000`

 ###Deployment
-Before deploying your project, run: `gulp`.
+Before deploying your project, run: `gulp`

 This will generate a `dist/` folder that contains a concatenated and minified version of your project files.
+Use that folder for deployment.

 ###Future Tasks
 * Create a Yeoman generator to replace the alternative method mention above.